HrishikeshP-01/DBFundamentals_RDBMS/README.md

 - Elimination of fields that are not dependent on the key

 Eg: A customers can have multiple orders.
 Instead of having a single table that stores customer details along with order details, store customer info in 1 table & order info.
 This is 1NF.
 In another & have a foreign key that points to customers.
 This is 2NF.
 We see that we are storing Zip code, City & street name of customer but realize we can get all these things from Zip code so we remove City & other fields that can be derived from Zip code.

+- EF Codd – developed the relational model of data representation

+Before Codd, DBs were laregely unorganized & didn’t have a theoretical foundation.
+He used mathematical logic to come up with relational data models & also came up with the first abstract data model.